 The following undergraduate nursing program outcomes identify the depth and breadth of knowledge which graduates of all undergraduate nursing program formats at CSS are able to demonstrate.
 Upon completion of the undergraduate nursing program the graduate will:

-All nursing programs at The College of St. Scholastica are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle NW, Suite 530, Washington, DC, 20036, (202) 887-6791.
+All nursing programs at The College of St. Scholastica are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

-Dean, School of Nursing:
+Dean, School of Nursing

-Sheryl Sandahl, DNP, RN, CNP, MPH
+Sheryl Sandahl, DNP, APRN, CPNP, FNP-BC, MPH